owenzlz/EgoHOS/README.md

 gdown ...
 ```

-The dataset structure is as follows:
+Once you have downloaded the dataset, the dataset is structured as follows:
 ```bash
 - [egohos dataset root]
     |- train